What Are the Side Effects of Bad Credit?

 Unless, of course, you live in one of the many states where these practices are restricted.
 To learn more about the laws regarding employer credit checks in your state, check out this report from the alternative credit reporting agency Microbilt: State Laws Limiting Use of Credit Information For Employment.

 As this blog post has demonstrated, having lousy credit sucks—perhaps in more ways than you anticipated!
-If you want to read about some ways you can improve your credit, check out these related posts from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.